Real analyticity of the modified Laplacian coflow: Introduction

 where $\Delta_{\varphi(t)}=dd^{\ast}_{\varphi(t)}+d^{\ast}_{\varphi(t)}d$ is the Hodge Laplacian of $g(t)$ and $\varphi$ is an initial closed $G_{2}$-structure.
 Here $g(t)$ is the associated Riemannian metric of $\varphi(t)$.

 The flow $\eqref{The closed Laplacian flow}$ can be viewed as the gradient flow for the Hitchin functional introduced by Hitchin \cite{Hitchin 2000}

-Here $\overline{\varphi}$ is a closed $G_{2}$-structure on $M$, $[\overline{\varphi}]_{+}$ is the open subset of the cohomology class $[\overline{\varphi}]$ consisting of $G_{2}$-structures, and $\psi$ is the associate $4$-form to $\varphi$.
+Here $\overline{\varphi}$ is a closed $G_{2}$-structure on $M$, $[\overline{\varphi}]_{+}$ is the open subset of the cohomology class $[\overline{\varphi}]$ consisting of $G_{2}$-structures and $\psi$ is the {$4$-form associated to} $\varphi$.
 Any critical point of $\mathcal{H}$ gives rise to a torsion-free $G_{2}$-structure.
-In \cite{Bryant-Xu 2011}, Bryant and Xu obtained the short-time existence and uniqueness.
-Several important foundational analytic results were established by Lotay and Wei in \cite{Lotay-Wei Shi-estimate, L-W 2019, L-W 2019 2}, which included: derivative estimate, characterization of blow-up time, dynamical stability, and real analyticity.
+In \cite{Bryant-Xu 2011}, {when the initial $3$-form $\varphi$ is closed and we evolve inside a fixed cohomology class,} Bryant and Xu obtained the short-time existence and uniqueness {to the solutions of {the} Laplacian flow}.
+Several important foundational analytic results were established by Lotay and Wei in \cite{Lotay-Wei Shi-estimate, L-W 2019, L-W 2019 2}, {including} derivative estimate, characterization of blow-up time, dynamical stability, and real analyticity.
 For the blow-up time with bounded Ricci curvature, the second author gave another proof in \cite{local curvature of G2}.
 For the blow-up time with bounded scalar curvature or bounded torsion tensor, see \cite{Fine-Yao 2018, LL G2 flow, Picard-Suan}.

-In fact, a $G_{2}$-structure and the corresponding metric can also be defined using the 4-form $\psi=\ast_{\varphi}\varphi$.
-Thus Karigiannis, Mckay, and Tsui \cite{KMT2012} introduced the following Laplacian coflow (with the opposite sign):
+In fact, a $G_{2}$-structure and the corresponding metric can also be defined using the 4-form $\psi=\ast_{\varphi}^{H}\varphi$ {and a given orientation}.
+Here $\ast^{H}$ is the Hodge star operator.
+Thus, Karigiannis, Mckay, and Tsui \cite{KMT2012} introduced the following Laplacian coflow (with the opposite sign):

 where $\Delta_{\psi(t)}$ is the Hodge Laplacian induced by $\psi(t)$ and $\psi$ is an initial coclosed $G_{2}$-structure.
 However, since the Laplacian coflow $\eqref{The coflow}$ is not weakly parabolic and the principal symbol of $\Delta_{\psi}\psi$ is indefinite, it cannot be modified to be parabolic in the same way as the Ricci flow.
 Therefore, Grigorian \cite{Grigorian-2013} introduced the modified Laplacian coflow to address this issue: